Risk Control & Process Risk Management

 Residual risk & action prioritization:

 Risk priority levels readjust according to the controls that mitigate them.
-This provides users with a realistic “roll-up” view of the residual risk once one or many controls have been implemented.
+Users can edit gross risk per process and net risk per control on process, add specific controls per process, and override roll-up calculation per process.
+This provides users with a realistic view of the residual risk once one or many controls have been implemented.

 Customizable Risk Matrix:

 Organizations have the ability to adapt the EPC’s risk matrices according to their specific risk appetite.
 This includes everything from risk likelihood, impact, score, percentage, color and priority.

 Child risk break-down (downstream impacts):

 Macro risks can be decomposed into more targeted and manageable micro risks; risks that are specific to organizational units, processes, tasks or procedures.
 This makes them easier to identify, monitor and measure.